emanuelm33/BinPo/README.md

 ### Features

-Currently, BinPo can be used for 2DES formed on the (100), (110) and (111) faces of:
+Currently, BinPo can be used for cubic and hexagonal systems.
+For the cubic case, a rotation algorithm allows you to analyze the main confinement directions ((001), (110) and (111)).
+On the other hand, for hexagonal systems the confinement direction of the 2DES must be along the c axis.
+We already included several W90 files in BinPo for the following systems:
 * strontium titanate, STO
 * potassium tantalate, KTO
+* BiTeBr

-Additionally, the code has modularity to append new materials (cubic ABO3 perovskites) if desired.
+Additionally, the code has modularity to append new materials (see ~/BPexamples/Adding_W90files.pdf).

 BinPo allows for computing the following properties:
 * The SC solution to the Schrödinger-Poisson scheme in the slab.
 It includes the SC-potential energy, electron density, electric field and relative permittivity values.
-* Band structure of the 2DES along high-symmetry points within the irreducible Brillouin zone.
-The bands calculation can be total (without projections), projected onto the atomic orbitals or projected onto a set of planes.
+* Bandstructure of the 2DES along high-symmetry points within the irreducible Brillouin zone.
+The bands calculation can be total (without projections) or projected onto a set of planes.
+In the particular case of t2g 2DES, projections onto the atomic orbitals are also available.
-* Fermi surface and, more generally, energy slices with or without projections onto the atomic orbitals.
+* Fermi surface and, more generally, energy slices.
+In the particular case of t2g 2DES, projections onto the atomic orbitals are also available.
-* Decomposition of electron density into the atomic orbitals contributions.
-* Envelope wavefunctions at gamma point calculation.
+* For t2g 2DES systems there are two more additional capabilities: decomposition of electron density into the atomic orbitals contributions and calculation of envelope wavefunctions at gamma point.

-Furthermore, you can analyze the simulations outputs by Matplotlib interactive plots and generate customized high quality plots for publishing.
+Furthermore, you can analyze the simulations results by Matplotlib interactive plots and generate customized high quality plots for publishing.

 ### License